zyddnys/manga-image-translator/README_CN.md

                                              times.
 --ignore-errors                              Skip image on encountered error.
 --overwrite                                  Overwrite already translated images in batch mode.
+--skip-no-text                               Skip image without text (Will not be saved).
 --revert-upscaling                           Downscales the previously upscaled image after
                                              translation back to original size (Use with --upscale- ratio).